jakelever/swc-machine-learning-short/_episodes/01-intro.md

 ## The Story Begins

-You are all *digitial forensics specialists* and have been given a new high profile case.
-The acclaimed scientist, *Richard Gill*, has gone missing.
+You are all **digital forensics specialists** and have been given a new high profile case.
+The acclaimed scientist, **Richard Gill**, has gone missing.
 You have been tasked with investigating his laptop contents and research files to find any clues that may explain his disappearance.

 ![Police Line Image](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/Police_Line_Crime_Scene_2498847226.jpg/640px-Police_Line_Crime_Scene_2498847226.jpg)
 [Source](https://commons.wikimedia.org/wiki/File:Police_Line_Crime_Scene_2498847226.jpg)